Cristall/SC2-SwarmSpecialForces/README.md

 ### Advanced install:
 - Clone this repository into `Starcraft II/Maps`.
 - Create a Junction or Symbolic Link pointing from `Starcraft II/Mods/SwarmSpecialForcesAssets.SC2Mod` to `Starcraft II/Maps/SwarmSpecialForces/SwarmSpecialForcesAssets.SC2Mod`.
-- Start the map using `Startcraft II/Support64/SC2_Switcher.exe -run SwarmSpecialForces/SwarmSpecialForces.SC2Map`. for debugging you can add the arguments `-displaymode 0 -trigdebug`.
+- Start the map using `Startcraft II/Support64/SC2_Switcher.exe -run SwarmSpecialForces/SwarmSpecialForces.SC2Map`.
+For debugging you can add the arguments `-displaymode 0 -trigdebug`.

 ## Useful Tools